adonix-org/cloud-spark/README.md

         this.route(GET, "/chat/:room", this.upgrade);

         /**
-         * Register WebSocket middleware for the same path.
+         * Register WebSocket middleware to match the
+         * upgrade route.
          */
         this.use(websocket("/chat/:room"));
     }